Section 3: Residential Living

 - Fire-escapes and/or stairwell except for exit due to fire or other emergency.

 The following are prohibited for use and/or possession in the residence halls.
 This is not a comprehensive list.
-Any other item that is deemed unsafe or inappropriate for residential living may be considered prohibited, at the discretion of the Directors of Residential Life and/or Housing.
+Any other item that is deemed unsafe or inappropriate for residential living may be considered prohibited, at the discretion of the Director of Student Life:

 - Air Conditioners (not issued and installed by the University)